Japan to pay up to $320M for US company's chip production

 The United States is working to solidify its technology cooperation with Japan, South Korea and Taiwan, while trying to increase its domestic semiconductor manufacturing, amid China’s own investment in computer chips.

+The deal Friday “symbolizes the investment and integration of our two economies and supply chains,” said U.S. Ambassador to Japan Rahm Emanuel, who has been promoting economic security between the two allies.
+“And that will only accelerate from here forward.”

-Nishimura has stressed the U.S.-Japan alliance on semiconductors, as well as energy and other areas.
+Nishimura has stressed the U.S.-Japan alliance on semiconductors, energy and other areas.

 Japan was once a world leader in computer chip manufacturing, but its status has eroded over the last two decades, and the country is increasingly worried about falling behind.

-Japan has set up its own fund to support semiconductor production.
-Out of $4.3 billion, $3.3 billion is being provided in subsidies for a new factory in Japan’s southern prefecture of Kumamoto.
+Japan has allocated 476 billion yen ($3.3 billion) in subsidies for a new factory in Japan’s southern prefecture of Kumamoto being built in a partnership between the Taiwan Semiconductor Manufacturing Co., Sony Group and Denso Corp.

+Japan is also providing up to 92.9 billion yen ($644 million) to another facility in central Japan’s Mie prefecture jointly built by Western Digital Corp. and Kioxia Corp.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.